Ben-Kerman/anki-jrp/README.md

 <img src="https://i.imgur.com/8NFw0HB.png">

 The add-on is currently experimental and you'll probably encounter bugs or crashes.
-Data corruption due to this addon is extremely unlikely (probably even impossible), the specific notes being changed aside, but you should still make backups, especially when bulk converting notes, and enable Anki's built-in automatic backups if you haven't already.
+Data corruption is extremely unlikely (probably even impossible), the specific notes being changed aside, but you should still make backups, especially when bulk converting notes, and enable Anki's built-in automatic backups if you haven't already.
 [See below](#reporting-issues) for details on how to report issues.

 ## Getting Started

-1. Make sure you have Anki version 2.1.49 or later installed.
+1. Make sure you have Anki 2.1.49 or later installed.
 2. On non-Windows platforms only, [install MeCab](/doc/mecab.md) since only a Windows executable is bundled with the add-on.
 3. Install the full version of the add-on from